FabianGosebrink/offering-solutions-html/homepage/content/trainings/angular-advanced.md

 - Separate your application in feature modules
 - State Management with redux & NgRx
 - Unit Testing with Jasmine, Karma
-- End-to-end testing with Cypress / Protractor
+- End-to-end testing with Cypress
 - Create npm libraries with the Angular CLI and consume them in your app
-- Create a build pipeline with Visual Studio Team Services
+- Create a build pipeline
 - Deploy your Angular Application to Azure

 If you are interested, drop us a line below